-According to the management's assessment, the current Coronavirus disease (COVID-19) outbreak situation does not pose any significant material risk to business operations and going concern status of the Company as of the date of the issuance of these financial statements.
+The management is closely monitoring the Company's operations, liquidity and resources and is actively working to minimize the current and future impact of any unprecedented situation or uncertainty which might arise due to global economic conditions.
+According to the management's assessment, these financial statements do not include any adjustment that might result from the outcome of any such uncertainty and the current COVID-19 pandemic situation does not pose any significant material risk to business operations and going concern status of the Company as of the date of the issuance of these financial statements.